%20Clone%20with%20Adalo.jpg)

 Why Adalo is the Right Choice for Building Your Social Media App

-The Power of True No-Code for Social Apps
+The Power of AI-Assisted Building for Social Apps

 Building a Threads clone traditionally requires months of development and tens of thousands of dollars in developer salaries.
-Adalo changes that equation entirely by providing a platform where a large and active user base builds applications without writing code.
+Adalo changes that equation entirely by providing an AI-powered platform where over 3 million apps have been built without writing code.

 From MVP to Production in Days, Not Months

 The platform's strength lies in rapid iteration.
-According to platform reviews, you can "start with a simple MVP and expand as needed by adding new features, workflows, and integrations without rebuilding your app from scratch."
+You can "start with a simple MVP and expand as needed by adding new features, workflows, and integrations without rebuilding your app from scratch."

 For social media apps specifically, this means: